tsnellgrove/dark_castle3/doc/to_do.md

 		- most static data is based on game version (e.g. most text; also max_score)
 		- but some static data is based on game instance (e.g. randome # for portcullis => gs)

+- TBD: fix interp() prep_verb noun vs. dirobj nomenclature once and for all!
+	IDEA: swap to meth_noun_str and attrib_noun_str ??

 - SOMEDAY / MAYBE: